yuvaraj-06/EM_BOT.io/README.md

 9. Html/javascript for web page integration
 10. Vnc viewer
 11. A special module for live video feed through the camera

+Step-1:-Live_Video_Feed Folder in the repo is a python cum html file which has controls of rover linked with a python script.

+Step-2:-Directions Cgi folder in this repo has all input and oupt pin GPIO pins for Raspberry Pi which is linked with the above folder.

+Step-3:-
+Step-2:-